panplou/CalendarModule/README.md

 ## Run

-1) Checkout project from repository
-2) Place it to desired directory
+1) Checkout project from repository to desired directory
 3) Open Terminal / Command line
 4) Navigate to the directory the project is located
 5) execute "npm install" to fetch all necessary depencies